 1st Foreign Regiment: 1984-2021

 In 1984, a reform affected the French Army.
-To strengthen the Legion in mainland France, the men of the 1er RE’s reinforced road construction company (CRTRLE, 1978-1984) formed the core of a new engineering regiment, the future 1er REG.
+To strengthen the Legion in mainland France, the men of the 1er RE’s reinforced road building company (CRTRLE, 1978-1984) formed the core of a new engineering regiment, the future 1er REG.
 That same year in Aubagne, in the regimental headquarters, the organization of the Legion’s structure was formalized with the creation of the Foreign Legion Command, COMLE.

 From then on, the 1st Foreign Regiment has been responsible for carrying out the Legion’s common services.
 In other words, it manages all the personnel of the Legion and supports administratively the COMLE which the regiment is subordinated to.
 The 1er RE is also in charge of the conservation of the Legion’s traditions and historical heritage.
 Besides, it operates the different cells in charge of the assignment, reenlistment, regularization, naturalization, or reconversion of all personnel serving as foreigners.
 At the same time, the regiment takes care of its handicapped veterans by allowing them to live with dignity at the Veteran Institution (IILE), in Puyloubier, not far from Aubagne.